Term Dates

 We are a PB4L school who promote a positive attitude to learning and life through our values of BRAVERY, RESPECT, TOGETHERNESS and RESPONSIBILTY!

-Kia ora whānau,
+Kia ora parents and whānau,

 Ngā mihi,